john-paul-keenan/kong/README.md

 Note that you received a 429 error on your sixth attempt.

-## Seperating the Data Plane and Admin Plane
+## Separating the Data Plane and Admin Plane

-In this part of the trainning, we will turn our kong2 node first into a data only node, then into an admin only node.
+In this part of the training, we will turn our kong2 node first into a data only node, then into an admin only node.

 ### Creating a Data only Node